 \subsection{Minimal Twins De-synchronization}

-Capturing real-time data from human users, physical objects, processes, and systems help to construct high-fidelity massive twinning.
-This will enable a reality-like Metaverse environment.
+Capturing real-time data from human users, physical objects, processes, and systems helps to construct high-fidelity massive twinning.
+This would enable a reality-like Metaverse environment.
 However, due to the dynamic environment (e.g., variable signal strength, and dynamic network throughput and topology), the de-synchronization gap between the twins (PTs and DTs) is expected to increase dramatically.
-Designing a dynamic ML training process would assist to ensure a minimal de-synchronization gap.
+Designing a dynamic ML training process would assist in ensuring a minimal de-synchronization gap.
 This would require a DNN with a dual objective optimization function that jointly minimizes the loss function and the corresponding de-synchronization time.
 Besides, reducing the transmission latency would be an additional aspect to reduce this gap.
 Deploying cutting-edge communication technologies and optimizing resource allocation using DTEC would contribute to minimizing this gap.